The 5 Best Spring Vacation Spots in California

-Luckily, you can escape the uncomfortable temps with a trip to the coast and take your canine sidekick to one of California’s best dog-friendly beaches.
-You can relax and work on that summer tan while Fido plays in the water and runs along the shore.
+The chilly winter temperatures are finally starting to subside, so it’s time to make the most of the warmer weather by taking your little sidekick to one of California’s best dog-friendly beaches.
+You can relax and work on that tan while Fido plays in the water and runs along the shore.
 Both you and your pup are bound to enjoy the mini excursion, so pack up the ice chest with beverages and snacks, grab the beach umbrella and towels, throw some dog treats and a water bowl in your bag, and hit the beach with your furry best friend.

 Located in Albany, this small beach is perfect for water dogs.
 Let Fido swim in the cool waters with you, explore the shores off-leash, and have fun with the other pups.
 If your four-legged best friend still has some energy left after your active beach day, follow the waterfront trail over to the Albany Bulb—an artsy, dog-friendly area that used to be a former landfill—and admire the vibrant graffiti art, creative installations, and unique sculptures dotting this hidden spot in the Bay Area with your canine companion.